Skip the queue and step into an architectural wonder!

 The Basilica Cistern (Yerebatan Sarnıcı), is one of Istanbul's most remarkable historic landmarks and one of the city’s most popular attractions.
 A basilica, but not in the religious sense, but in the public building sense.
 A subterranean wonder that combines Byzantine engineering brilliance with mysterious charm.

-The Basilica Cistern was constructed during the reign of Emperor Justinian I in 532 AD, and it was designed to store water for the Great Palace of Constantinople and the surrounding areas.
+It was constructed during the reign of Emperor Justinian I in 532 AD (6th century), and was designed to store water for the Great Palace of Constantinople and the surrounding areas.
 Its name ‘Basilica Cistern’ comes from a basilica that once stood above the cistern, so it’s not actually a religious building at all, merely named after what used to stand in its place.

 The best time to visit the Basilica Cistern is either early in the morning close to opening time or later in the afternoon to try and avoid the crowds.
 It does get busy as it’s on a lot of people’s ‘Things to do in Istanbul’ lists!